—————AM Portables Mega Shootout – 2017 Update—————

 ***** Five Stars – The Crème de la Crème

-Five star radios provide AM reception as good as it gets in a portable radio.
+Five star radios provide AM reception as good as it gets in a portable radio…these days you usually get excellent FM reception as well.
 They will pull in weak and medium strength signals with an absolute minimum of background noise and let you hear any signal that is receivable in a given location.
-But note – in many if not most situations AM reception is limited by RFI – Radio Frequency Interference caused by other electrical devices in your vicinity or on your power line, usually heard as a buzzing noise or static.
-Such local interference raises the noise floor and can become the limiting factor in your AM reception.
-If noise limits your reception, an excellent radio may do little or no better than a poor radio.
+But remember – if noise limits your reception, an excellent radio may do little or no better than a poor radio.
 For more information on improving your AM reception see my article Combating AM and SW Interference.

 Within groups radios are approximately equal overall except as noted, but may have different strengths and weaknesses described in the capsule reports that follow the listings…most of these have full reviews as well…there will be links to them in the capsule reports.